The Centre offers a number of courses for gifted primary school aged students from any school.

 It's true: Artificial Intelligence is changing the world; it’s not just a trope of science fiction anymore!
 As a class, we will explore how AI works, how it came to be a reality, why it matters, and how we can use it safely.
 We’ll decode the maths and wiring behind AI with games, puzzles, philosophical debates, and, of course, coding challenges.
 We’ll also tackle the big questions: Can machines truly think like us?
 Will it make our lives better or worse?
 How can we control the tools we build?
 Join us for a hands-on and wild journey in surfing this new (and uncharted) technological wave!

-The cost of the semester package is $940.00 inc GST, with each individual term package costing $520.00 inc GST.
+The cost of the Term 4 package is $520.00 inc GST.
 This fee includes all resources and materials..

 *Fee includes all resources and materials.